Asset Manager

 Who runs investment decisions at Algolia?

 Algolia is a private technology company, not an investment firm.
-Investment decisions are made by its board of directors and executive team, which includes CEO Bernadette Nixon and co-founder Nicolas Dessaigne.
-Key investors include Y Combinator, Accel, and Salesforce Ventures, who hold board seats.
+Investment decisions are made by its board of directors and executive team, which includes CEO Stephen Lynch and co-founder Nicolas Dessaigne.
+Key investors include Y Combinator, Accel, and Salesforce Ventures.
+Board seat details are not publicly confirmed for all investors.

 How does Algolia source proprietary deal flow?